A Concept-Centric Approach to Multi-Modality Learning: Introduction

 \section{Introduction}

-Humans are capable of learning knowledge at a remarkable speed even during younger ages, which is in drastic contrast to most learning frameworks that require substantial resources to achieve human-like intelligence on specific tasks.
-Moreover, despite the exciting advancements from Large Language Models with multi-modality adaptations, there is hot debate over whether these models have achieved general intelligence or if they merely function via lossy compression of training corpora.
-We believe a concept-centric approach to multi-modality learning could be the key to not only bridging the efficiency gap but also marching towards a more natural learning process that mimics human learning.
+Humans are capable of acquiring knowledge at remarkable speed even from a young age, which stands in stark contrast to most learning frameworks that require substantial resources to achieve human-like intelligence on specific tasks.
+Moreover, human cognition is grounded in a shared and coherent understanding of the world that spans across different modalities.
+For instance, when learning a new language, we do not build an entirely separate system of knowledge for it.
+Instead, we intuitively connect new linguistic elements to our existing understanding of the world, or in other words, to our common sense.
+We believe a concept-centric approach to multi-modality learning could be key to not only bridging the efficiency gap, but also enabling learning frameworks that are more structured, reusable, and aligned with how humans organize knowledge across modalities.

-At the center of our framework is a concept space that carries universal knowledge applicable to diverse modalities.
-Recent inspiring works on Concept Learning often focus on linking concepts to specific neurons \citep{Liu2023ConesCN} and encoded embedding vectors \citep{Identifying_subspaces, wang2023concept_algebra} of a model or injecting specific concepts as neurons into a model's structure \citep{sheth2023auxiliary, koh2020cbm}.
+At the center of our framework\footnote{ Code is available at \url{https://github.com/Yuchong-Geng/concept-centric-multimodal-learning}. } is a concept space that carries universal knowledge applicable to diverse modalities, resembling the common sense embedded in the human mind.
+Recent inspiring works on Concept Learning often focus on linking concepts to specific neurons \citep{Liu2023ConesCN} and encoded embedding vectors \citep{Identifying_subspaces, wang2023concept_algebra} of a model or injecting specific concepts as neurons into a model’s structure \citep{sheth2023auxiliary, koh2020cbm}.
 Compared to these works, our proposed framework takes a systematic approach by organizing modality-agnostic abstract concepts in an interpretable knowledge space and establishing connections to different modalities by projecting modality-specific inputs onto the same space.